-Weston WW, Brown JB, Stewart MA: Patient-centred interviewing.
+15 Weston WW, Brown JB, Stewart MA: Patient-centred interviewing.
 Part I: Understanding patients' experiences.
 Canadian Family Physician.
 1989;35:147-151.
 Available HERE

-Bush B:The Beginning of the Interview: Patient-Centered Interviewing.
-Ch 3 in Fortin AH, Dwamena FC, Frankel RM, et al: Smith's Patient-Centered Interviewing: An Evidence-Based Method, 4th edition.
+16 Bush B:The Beginning of the Interview: Patient-Centered Interviewing.
+Ch 3 in Fortin AH, Dwamena FC, Frankel RM, et al: Smith's Patient-Centered Interviewing:An Evidence-Based Method, 4th edition.
 Available HERE

 - narratives and integrating information related to disease with the meanings derived from the narrative. - Physical examination skills: Their physical examinations are organized and conducted skillfully.
 They are able to distinguish normal variants from abnormalities.
-They are skilled in appropriately draping patients to protect their modesty. - Clinical reasoning: They are able to apply both analytic and non-analytic approaches to clinical reasoning and recognize the inherent risks of error of each approach.
+They are skilled in appropriately draping patients to protect their modesty - Clinical reasoning: They are able to apply both analytic and non-analytic approaches to clinical reasoning and recognize the inherent risks of error of each approach.
 They consider both probability and payoff in developing an appropriate differential diagnosis and recognize red flags.
 They are able to manage uncertainty appropriately and can recognize when it is appropriate to reassure the patient or use time as a diagnostic tool or when it is important to investigate more intensively, or to act quickly or refer.
 They are able to prioritize problems.
 They recognize that patients consult physicians for many reasons, not just disease and can modify their approach to address the particular needs of their patients.
-They are able to make appropriate decisions regarding their patients' predicaments even when they cannot make a definitive diagnosis. - Case presentation: Their case presentations are clear, well-organized and include the key information on which they based their decisions including important negative findings.
-Their case presentations also include a summary of the patient's illness experience and how patient preferences are incorporated into the treatment plans. - Record keeping: Their medical notes are a concise, wellorganized and accurate record of their findings and decisionmaking. - 3.
-Content and context specific abilities:
+They are able to make appropriate decisions regarding their patients' predicaments even when they cannot make a definitive diagnosis. - Case presentation: Their case presentations are clear, wellorganized and include the key information on which they based their decisions including important negative findings.
+Their case presentations also include a summary of the patient's illness experience and how patient preferences are incorporated into the treatment plans. - Record keeping: Their medical notes are a concise, wellorganized and accurate record of their findings and decisionmaking.

+3. Content and context specific abilities:

 The first two sets of qualities and abilities are somewhat general and apply to a wide range of patients and their problems.
 But the third domain is highly content and context specific.
-For example, residents may be very skilled in the assessment and treatment of patients with asthma based on their previous experience in the clerkship but limited in their abilities with patients with irritable bowel syndrome which they had not seen before.
+For example, residents may be very skilled in the assessment and treatment of patients with asthma but limited in their abilities with patients with diabetes.
 This is largely a reflection of their prior experience with patients with specific conditions.
 Because of this, it is important for clinical supervisors to assess their residents' abilities with a range of clinical presentations and not assume that, because they were skilled in managing the last patient with angina, they will be equally skilled with the next patient suffering with dementia.
-However, once the supervisor has seen a resident perform well in managing several patients with a range of conditions, it is reasonable to assume that
+However, once the supervisor has seen a resident perform well in managing several patients with a range of conditions, it is reasonable to assume that they will do well with the next patient.
+As long as the resident will seek assistance when they feel out of their depth, then patient safety can be assured.
+The supervisor will take into account a number of factors related to the patient when considering how